dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

 ### 1st method: cloning libraries into your project
 - clone the libraries directly into the project.
 In detail:
     - in the root-directory of your application (say `/home/<-your-username-here->/project-<name>`) clone the libraries: `git clone http://<-your-username-here->@git.../frontend-libraries.git`
-    - adjust the path mapping in  `project-<name>/tsconfig.json`, so that the ts-compiler will look for any `@ukis` dependencies in the libraries-directory you just downloaded:
+    - adjust the path mapping in  `project-<name>/tsconfig.json`, so that the ts-compiler will look for any `@dlr-eoc` dependencies in the libraries-directory you just downloaded:
     ```
         // tsconfig.json
         ...
         "paths": {
-            "@ukis/*": [
+            "@dlr-eoc/*": [
                 "dist/*",
                 "frontend-libraries/projects/*"
             ]